dotlang/language/README.md

 You can use select to read/write from/to blocking channels.

 ###select
-###const
-- if a field is marked const and has a value, you can still override it's value in the $() call. if no value is provided, default value in the declaration will be used.

 ###native
 Denote method is implemented by runtime or external libraries.